 Join the Great Bay Discovery Center's Interpretive Naturalists as they guide you through the fascinating habitats found throughout the Great Bay Estuary.
 Explore secluded tidal creeks, rocky shores and salt marsh.
 Watch osprey dive for fish and herons as they gracefully glide across the water.
 Your 2-4 hour program will include basic instruction such as how to safely enter and exit your kayak, paddling techniques and how to do a "wet-exit" should the occasion arise.
 All kayaks, necessary equipment and safety items are included.

-Summer 2014 was a great season for kayaking.
-We led 10 programs for 84 participants during the summer.
-These programs included staff and volunteer trainings, a teacher trip out on the estuary, multiple sunset birding trips, a sunset Great Bay Stewards paddle, a volunteer appreciation trip, and a watershed series which took us to Pawtuckaway Lake, around Great Bay, and to the coast of Newcastle.
-Lastly, the most popular and adventurous trip by far was our full moon kayak trip that ended the season.
+Summer 2016 was a great season for kayaking.
+We led 9 programs for 85 participants during the summer.
+Programs included a teacher trip out on the estuary, sunset birding trips, a Great Bay history trip, a volunteer appreciation trip, and a kayak angling trip.

-A note from Jill our kayak program coordinator.
+A note from Colleen our kayak program coordinator.

 “I had so much fun leading trips for the Great Bay Discovery Center.
 The joy of sharing the world of paddling and being able to teach about the ecology, history, and importance of the Great Bay Watershed with so many this summer was a dream come true.
 To all of those that I had the pleasure of paddling with thank you so much for an excellent kayaking season.
 I hope to see you all on the water again soon!”